Korean Martyrs: Andrew Kim Taegon, Paul Chong Hasang, and 101 Companions

-Hwang Il-gwang Simon (1757–1802): Hwang Il-gwang Simon was born in Hongju, Chungcheong-do to a low-class family.
+Hwang Il-gwang Simon (1757-1802).
+Hwang Il-gwang Simon was born in Hongju, Chungcheong-do to a low-class family.
 Around 1792, he moved to Hongsan, where he went to see Yi Jon-chang Louis Gonzaga to learn about the Catholic teaching.
 After he understood the faith, he left his hometown and moved to Gyeongsang-do to have more freedom to practice his religious life.
-The Catholics knew about the social status of Simon Hwang, but they welcomed him with open hearts and surrounded him with Christian charity.
-On receiving such warm treatment he stated, "Here, everybody treats me as a human being despite my low-class status.
+He stated, "Here, everybody treats me as a human being despite my low-class status.
 Now, I believe that Heaven exists here and hereafter."
-In 1800 Simon Hwang moved to the neighboring house of Jeong Yak-jong Augustine and when Augustine Jeong moved to Seoul (Hanyang), he also moved to Seoul (Hanyang) with his younger brother and made his living by selling firewood.
-In 1801, Simon Hwang was arrested while he was on his way to the mountain to get firewood.
-By stating that the Catholic religion is a 'holy religion', he was cruelly beaten to the point that one of his legs was broken.
-Simon Hwang was then transferred to his hometown Hong ju and was beheaded.
-It was on 30 January 1802 when Simon Hwang was 45 years old.
+In 1800 Simon Hwang moved to the neighboring house of Chŏng Yakjong Augustine and when Augustine Chŏng moved to Seoul (Hanyang), he also moved to Seoul (Hanyang) with his younger brother and made his living by selling firewood.
+In 1801, he was arrested while he was on his way to the mountain to get firewood.
+After stating that the Catholic religion is a 'holy religion', he was beaten to the point that one of his legs was broken.
+He was then transferred to his hometown Hong ju and was beheaded on 30 January 1802.